littlebeen/BuildGroup/README.md

 The code for BuildGroup: a large-scale building instance segmentation model based on LiDAR data.
+It is not complete.
+I will update it as soon as possible.

 # Data preprocessing 🔨